Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Background on the Farrell--Jones conjecture

 \begin{thm}[Bartels] Let $G$ be a group hyperbolic relative to a collection $\{[P_1],\ldots,[P_n]\}$ of conjugacy classes of subgroups.
 If, for every $i \in \{1,\ldots,n\}$, we have $P_i \in \FJCX $, then $G \in \FJCX $. \end{thm} \begin{proof} This result is due to Bartels.
 The cases of $K$- and $L$-theory are \cite[Corollary~4.6]{bartels2017coarse}.
 The case of $A$-theory is also ostensibly due to Bartels combined with some recent developments on the $A$-theoretic FJC.
 We sketch the relevant details.
 The key here is that Bartels' space $\Delta$ for a relatively hyperbolic group pair $(G,\calp)$ is finitely $\calp$-amenable (see \cite[Theorem~3.1]{bartels2017coarse}).
 By \cite[Proof of Theorem~1.8(a)]{knopf2019acylindrical} this implies that $G$ is strongly transfer reducible over $\calf$.
 The result now follows from \cite[Theorem~6.19]{EnkelmannLuckPieperUllmannWinges}. \end{proof}

 Let $G$ be a group acting by isometries on a tree $T$.
-Recall that the action is \emph{acylindrical} if there exists $K\geq 0$ such that the stabiliser of any geodesic path of length at least $K$ is finite.
+Recall that the action is \emph{acylindrical} if there exists $K\geq 0$ such that the stabiliser of any geodesic path of length at least $K$ is of bounded size.

 \begin{thm}[Knopf] Let $G$ be a group acting acylindrically by isometries on a tree $T$.
 If every vertex stabiliser belongs to $\FJCX $, then $G$ belongs to $\FJCX $. \end{thm} \begin{proof} The result is due to S.~Knopf.
 For $K$-theory we refer to \cite[Corollary~4.2]{knopf2019acylindrical}.
 The result for $L$-theory is \cite[Corollary~4.3]{knopf2019acylindrical}, note that here one has the additional hypothesis that index $2$ overgroups of the stabilisers in $G$ must satisfy $\FJC_\mathbf{L}$.
 But this follows from \Cref{Thm:FJCclosedsubgroups}.
 For $A$-theory, as in Bartels' result, one combines finite $\calf$-amenability \cite[Proposition~4.1]{knopf2019acylindrical} with the recent developments for $A$-theory \cite[Proof of Theorem~1.8(a)]{knopf2019acylindrical} and \cite[Theorem~6.19]{EnkelmannLuckPieperUllmannWinges}. \end{proof}